mplacona/realkotlin.com/_tutorials/2018-04-11-functions-with-expression-body.md

 ---
 title: "Functions With Expression Body"
-excerpt: "When a function returns a single expression, the curly braces can be omitted and the body is specified after a = symbol"
+excerpt: "When a function returns a single expression, the curly braces can be omitted and the body is specified after a = symbol."
 date: "2018-04-11"
 author: Marcos Placona
 ---